UltraMessaging/um_troubleshoot/README.md

 Informatica recommends that UM-based applications and daemons configure automatic monitoring.

-Informatica also recommends the use of an "always on" packet capture appliance, like [Pico's Corvil](https://www.pico.net/corvil-analytics/corvil-classic/).
+Informatica also recommends the use of an "always-on" packet capture appliance, like [Pico's Corvil](https://www.pico.net/corvil-analytics/corvil-classic/).